Visually Descriptive Language Model for Vector Graphics Reasoning: Framework

 \section{\oursfull Framework}

-We present the \ours framework, which comprises three components.
-First, a rule-based perception module transforms images into SVG format, accurately capturing low-level visual details (\S~\ref{subsec:image-to-svg}).
-Second, a trained language model aligns SVGs with intermediate visual descriptions by mapping SVG paths to primitive shapes (\S~\ref{subsec:svg-to-baselayer}).
-Third, an inference-only LLM or LMM reasons about the downstream tasks with the text-based perception results (\S~\ref{subsec:baselayer-to-answer}).
-See Figure~\ref{fig:overview} for an overview.
+We introduce the \ours framework, which consists of three main components.
+First, a rule-based perception module converts images into SVG format, capturing low-level visual details (\S~\ref{subsec:image-to-svg}) that are highly complementary to CLIP-like image features.
+Second, a trained language model aligns SVGs with intermediate visual descriptions (\S~\ref{subsec:svg-to-baselayer}).
+Third, an inference-only foundational model reasons about downstream tasks using both visual and textual perception results (\S~\ref{subsec:baselayer-to-answer}).
+Refer to Figure~\ref{fig:overview} for an overview of \ours.